 Student Loan Counseling

-GreenPath charges $50 for a student loan counseling session.
+GreenPath does not charge for a student loan counseling session.
 For the enhanced service, which includes working with a client’s student loan servicers until a final resolution is reached, there is a $200 fee.

 GreenPath charges up to $35 for bankruptcy services depending on the client’s financial situation and service method.